-To prevent damaging the jig template make sure the routers plunge is fully released after completing the cut.
+To prevent damaging the jig template, make sure the router's plunge is fully released after completing each cut.

-Position the guide bush in the corner of the aperture and plunge cutter until correct depth is reached.
+■ Position the guide bush in the corner of the aperture, switch router on and plunge the cutter until correct depth is reached.
 Lock the carriage of the router in this position.
 Rout around the aperture in a clockwise direction, then remove the waste from the centre of the aperture.
 See drawings below for direction of cut to prevent breakout.